Gekko vs ChamberMatchups

 The Initiator (Gekko) vs Sentinel (Chamber) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Gekko's Initiator abilities serve different purposes than Chamber's Sentinel kit, meaning direct fights often feature non-equivalent utility exchanges.

-Gekko has favorable matchups against 2 agents and unfavorable matchups against 4 agents in Valorant.
-Gekko's strongest matchup is against Clove with a 50.0% win rate.
-The most challenging matchup is Chamber at 0.0% win rate.
+Gekko has favorable matchups against 4 agents and unfavorable matchups against 2 agents in Valorant.
+Gekko's strongest matchup is against Neon with a 100.0% win rate.
+The most challenging matchup is Omen at 25.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |